waiphyo285/pos-starter-kit/README.md

 node index --show=************************
 ```

+### 📌 Note

-\_Note: this application is different to the Clean Architecture diagram above but attempts to achieve the same outcome.
+This application is different to the Clean Architecture diagram above but attempts to achieve the same outcome.